kpdyer/fteproxy/README.md

 Building
 -----------

-For platform-specific build instructions see: README.[linux|osx|windows]
+For platform-specific build instructions see: BUILDING.[linux|osx|windows]

-However, once all dependencies are installed, it should be as simple as
+Once all dependencies are installed, it's as simple as:

 ```
 git clone https://github.com/redjack/fteproxy.git
 cd fteproxy
 make all
 sudo make install
 ```
-to build and install fteproxy.

 Documentation
 -------------